OB-lab/James_et_al._2021-Evolution/README.md

 ```
 , where ```c``` is the sequence identity threshold, ```n``` is the word length, and ```r``` is a value of either  1 or 0, where 1 represents that the chosen alignment will be done on both + and - strands.

-We then chose 1 representative from each cluster. ***Huanle: can you explain how these representatives were chosen?***
+We then chose 1 representative from each cluster.

 This assembled transcriptome was mapped to the *S. lautus* PacBio reference genome using ```minimap2```: